SEO for Your Dental Practice

 Blogs

 A quality blog campaign is always a great start.
-Decide which services you want to rank well for, and then write (or outsource) content about them.
+Decide which services you want to rank well for, and then write content about them.
 Use an SEO service like Moz, KWFinder, or Ubersuggest to identify relevant keywords.
-Sprinkle in these keywords throughout your articles to let search engines know what the article is about.
+Sprinkle in these keywords throughout your article to let search engines know what it is about.
 It’s important that you don’t overuse these keywords, a mistake known as “keyword stuffing” in the SEO community.

 Technical SEO